Tailor-made Colombia Bird Watching Tour

-Colombia is the birdiest country on earth, with more than 1,950 species (almost 20% of the world’s total).
-There are more species of birds in this country than on any other.
-It is easy to see why.
-Colombia is tropical, yet it also has ample elevation changes due to the Andes, furthermore it has both the Pacific and Caribbean coasts.
-Lots of different habitats ensure an abundance of bird species.
-To be exact, 1.930 species (almost 20% of the world’s total in 1% of the landmass), with new species still being discovered and new records being announced often.
-Colombia is experiencing a historical transformation politically, making it one of the safest travel destinations in Latin America, and Colombians are eager to show off the biological, cultural, ethnic and gastronomic diversity the country has to offer.
+Colombia is tropical yet also has ample elevation changes due to the Andes, as well as both the Pacific and Caribbean coasts.
+This variety of habitats ensures an abundance of nearly 2,000 bird species, which is almost 20% of the world’s total in just 1% of the landmass.
+New species are still being discovered and new records are often announced.
+Colombia is experiencing a historical transformation politically, making it one of the safest travel destinations in Latin America.
+Colombians are eager to show off the biological, cultural, ethnic and gastronomic diversity the country has to offer.

 Guests will be picked up at the airport and driven to the Araucana Lodge.